Are you like me? You love to sew. It makes you happy. But sometimes you spend more time thinking about sewing than actually doing it.

 If you’re not sewing, working, or taking care of your family, what are you spending time on?

 I love to read.
-There are several authors I’ve followed throughout the years and I’ll reread their books.
+There are several authors I’ve followed throughout the years and can get lost in rereading their books.

 Recently I discovered alien romance books and a few authors I REALLY like in this genre.
 They’ve all been writing for a while so they each have multiple books in a series.
 They are easy to read and I have a hard time putting them down.
 Sometimes I’ll read for several hours.